exiled-apes/candy-machine-mint/README.md

 REACT_APP_CANDY_START_DATE=__PLACEHOLDER__
 ```

-This is a unix time stamp that configures when your mint will be open.
+This is a unix time stamp in milliseconds that configures when your mint will be open.

 ```
 REACT_APP_SOLANA_NETWORK=devnet